 |

-More than 2000 cramped in the Barbican Auditorium.
+More than 2000 crammed into the Barbican Auditorium.

 Red Baron knows where he sits (A hint: Look for ample legroom) (©Wikipedia) |

-Thus, by providing considerable human and financial resources, the Wikipedia Foundation is helping developing countries with the writing of their online encyclopedia.
-Here, Wikipedia's idea to make all information available to everyone is seen in the particular aspect of education.
+Thus, by providing substantial human and financial resources, the Wikipedia Foundation is helping developing countries write their online encyclopedias.
+Here, Wikipedia's idea of making all information available to everyone is seen in the context of education.

 |

-In South Africa, pupils and students using their cell phones (everyone seems to own one) now have free access to Wikipedia's Internet site.
-The project is called
+In South Africa, pupils and students can now access Wikipedia on their cell phones (everyone seems to own one) for free.
+The project, called Wikipedia Zero, will be extended to other developing countries.

 Copyright